Key Practice Areas

 If a compromise is reached, the best safeguard is to set out all the details in an email.
 Key information should include the terms of compromise reached, any terms that have been agreed, terms that require further clarification and any clarification required regarding any implied terms.

 Quinn & Scattini Lawyers’ Commercial Litigation Team are highly experienced entering into formal, and informal, negotiations and securing the best possible outcome.

-Q&S’s expert litigation lawyers are available at any of Q&S’s seven office locations.
+Our expert litigation lawyers are available at any of our local offices.